Avaray/stable-diffusion-simple-wildcards/README.md

 `stable-diffusion-webui/extensions/stable-diffusion-webui-wildcards/wildcards/`

 Navigate to **the proper directory** and download the files.
-You can download them by using one of the following methods:
+You can download them by using one of the following commands:
 ## Download with [CURL](https://curl.se/) and [XARGS](https://www.man7.org/linux/man-pages/man1/xargs.1.html)

 ```bash